Steve Leialoha: Early life

-Steve Leialoha was born in San Francisco, California, the son of a Native Hawaiian father.
+Leialoha was born in San Francisco, California, the son of a Native Hawaiian father.
 He began reading comics as a child, explaining, "My dad would always give me comics.
 I mean, he would like to read all sorts of stuff, and he would pass everything along to me.
 Harvey comics and that kind of thing, when I was six or seven.
 As I got older, the Marvel Age, which I think of starting like in 1962, I was ten, which is certainly a good age for reading that stuff."

 Career

-Steve Leialoha's career began in 1975 with the early independent comic book Star*Reach, drawing the five-page story "Wooden Ships on the Water", adapted by writer Mike Friedrich from the song by David Crosby, Stephen Stills, and Paul Kantner, in issue #3 (Sept.
+Leialoha's career began in 1975 with the early independent comic book Star*Reach, drawing the five-page story "Wooden Ships on the Water", adapted by writer Mike Friedrich from the song by David Crosby, Stephen Stills, and Paul Kantner, in issue #3 (Sept.
 1975).
 He continued to contribute to Star*Reach and the same publisher's Quack for four years.

 Leialoha freelanced as a regular contributor to Marvel from 1976 to 1988, working on such series as Warlock, Star Wars, Spider-Woman, the Spider-Man title Marvel Team-Up, the Firestar limited series, New Mutants and Howard the Duck.
 He and writer J. M. DeMatteis co-created "Greenberg the Vampire" in Bizarre Adventures #29 (Dec.
 1981).

 Leialoha was one of the artists on Batman #400 (Oct.
 1986) and in the 1990s, he began working at DC Comics on Batman and other characters; at Harris Comics on Vampirella; and at Claypool Comics on Soulsearchers and Company.
-He inked part of the World's End story arc in Neil Gaiman's The Sandman series.
+He inked part of the "World's End" story arc in Neil Gaiman's The Sandman series.
 The following decade, he became the regular inker on most of the issues of the DC/Vertigo series Fables, penciled by Mark Buckingham, for which they won the Eisner Award for "Best Penciller/Inker Team" in 2007.

-Personal life and tributes
+Personal life

-Graduated in 1969, Oceana High School, Pacifica, CA.
+Leialoha graduated from Oceana High School in 1969.

-Leialoha lives in San Francisco with his partner, comics artist Trina Robbins.
+Leialoha lives in San Francisco.
+He was partnered with comics artist Trina Robbins until her death in 2024.

 Writer Larry Hama named the G.I.
-Joe character Edward Leialoha (code name Torpedo) after Steve Leialoha.
+Joe character Edward Leialoha (Torpedo) after Leialoha.